Get newest Nature Geo paper here: https://rdcu.be/9PhL Below in "Further Reading" you can find general geodynamics/outgassing work relevant for Mars.

 A rocky planet, from deep interior to atmosphere has the potential to generate essential nutrients and redox gradients critical for the emergence and the evolution of life.
-I will present first results on two very different large-scale planetary processes that generate nutrients and redox gradients on Mars—within the deep interior and in shallow brines— across time (from planet formation to modern day) and space (local resolution, global coverage).
+For Mars, I study how water flows across time within the planet’s underground, and how this flowing water interacts with rocks and creates for hydrogen, oxygen, and methane.

 - Stamenković, V., Höink, T., Lenardic, T., 2016.
 The importance of temporal stress variation for the initiation of plate tectonics.
 JGR Planets, 121, 1–20, doi:10.1002/2016JE004994.